 Can my family deliver gifts to the refugee family or individual we sponsor?

 For safety and privacy concerns, sponsors will be asked to bring gifts to the IRC in Salt Lake City office.
 Gifts will be distributed to each family by IRC staff and background checked IRC volunteers.
 Unfortunately, we are unable to arrange any meetings between sponsored families and client families.
-When possible, we hope to be able to send sponsors a photo of the family with their gifts.
+When possible, we hope to be able to send sponsors a photo of the family with their gifts, but this is not guaranteed.

 Will the gifts I purchase for the refugee family or individual go to the specified family?